astorDev/nice-shell/git/save/article/index.md

 }; f
 ```

-Here's how it will look in our case
+Here's how it will look in our case:

 ```sh
 git config --global alias.echo '!f() {